ChelsaMJ/Memory-Management/README.md

 This project is a simulation of a computer's memory management system.
 The program includes a memory manager that uses then **First-Fit** memory allocation algorithm to allocate memory blocks to processes.
 It also includes a mechanism for deallocating memory when a process completes.
 The simulation runs for a set number of time units and records metrics related to memory fragmentation and wasted memory blocks.

-The other two memory allocation algorithms - Best-Fit and Worst-Fit have also been included.
+*NOTE: The other two memory allocation algorithms - Best-Fit and Worst-Fit have also been included.*

 ## Project Overview